 Each work has its own Loeb Classical Library number, in the top right hand corner, e.g. LCL 170 for The Iliad of Homer, Volume 1, Books 1-12.
 Click on this number to go to the Table of Contents and to see the full bibliographic reference and publication details.

-To make the most of this surprisingly useful resource, search for Loeb Library in Encore, sign in with your Warwick login – and start exploring!
+To make the most of this surprisingly useful resource, search for Loeb Library in Library Search, sign in with your Warwick login – and start exploring!